• Skip to primary navigation

 Presently, the most common form of treatment for PTSD is called cognitive-behavioral therapy (CBT).
 CBT involves meeting regularly with a specially-trained therapist to learn strategies to reduce and eliminate symptoms of PTSD.
 These symptoms may include recurring thoughts, emotional numbness, sleep issues, and concentration problems.

-Beyond finding a trained therapist, it’s important to find one you and your family feel comfortable with.
+Beyond trying out trauma therapy, it’s important to find one you and your family feel comfortable with.
 Make sure to interview a few to see who might help you on your journey to wellness.

 Can therapy really help?